CSCI-2349-F23/ps5and6/README.md

 ## What to submit
 1. Download your completed ps6.ipynb from Colab to this directory.
-2. Make sure you have these items in this directory *plus* your two directories full of Wikipedia text that you created in Step 1, above.
+2. Make sure you have these items in this directory *plus* your directory full of Wikipedia text that you created in Step 1, above.
 ```
+allcontempo.txt
+all19thcent.txt.
 get_text.py
 ps5.ipynb
 ps6.ipynb